manyducksco/borf/notes/docs-plan.md

   - Concepts
     - Introduction
       - Who is Borf for?
-      - Ways to use Borf (App vs. Elements)
       - Why was Borf created?
         - React re-rendering and hooks annoyances
         - Includes essentials like routing, state management, i18n, and a standard HTTP client